modernistik/parse-stack/README.md

 Below is a [quick start guide](https://github.com/modernistik/parse-stack#overview), but you can also check out the full [API Reference](http://www.rubydoc.info/github/modernistik/parse-stack) for more detailed information about our Parse Server SDK.

+### Parse File Migration Tool
+**If you are looking for a tool to migrate your hosted Parse Files to an Amazon S3 bucket, see our [Parse File Migration tool here](https://github.com/modernistik/parse-file-migration).
+This should be done before January 28th, 2017**

 ### Code Status
 [![Gem Version](https://badge.fury.io/rb/parse-stack.svg)](https://badge.fury.io/rb/parse-stack)
 [![Build Status](https://travis-ci.org/modernistik/parse-stack.svg?branch=master)](https://travis-ci.org/modernistik/parse-stack)